GPUOpen-Tools/gpu_performance_api/BUILD.md

    * `hsadir`: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)
    * `gtestlibdir`: overrides the location of the GoogleTest libraries (by default they are expected to be in Common/Lib/Ext/GoogleTest/1-7/lib/gcc5/x64.
 There is also a gcc4.x-compatible version in Common/Lib/Ext/GoogleTest/1-7/lib/x64 for use when building on a system with gcc 4.x)
    * `gtestlibdir32`: overrides the location of the 32-bit GoogleTest libraries (by default they are expected to be in Common/Lib/Ext/GoogleTest/1-7/lib/gcc5/x86.
 There is also a gcc4.x-compatible version in Common/Lib/Ext/GoogleTest/1-7/lib/x86 for use when building on a system with gcc 4.x)
- * After a successful build, the GPUPerfAPI binaries can be found in their respective source file directories.
-For instance, the binaries for the OpenGL version of GPUPerfAPI (libGPUPerfAPIGL.so) can be found in the Src/GPUPerfAPIGL subdirectory.
+ * After a successful build, the GPUPerfAPI binaries can be found in Output/bin.
  * Example build command line (builds the debug versions of the binaries, skipping the HSA library):
    * ./build.sh debug skiphsa
  * In addition to using the build.sh build script to build all of GPUPerfAPI, you can also build a single API library by executing `make` in that library's directory.
 This is useful when making localized changes in a single version of GPUPerfAPI.
 When using `make`, the following default targets are supported: